Nickel is a silver-colored metal found naturally in the environment. It’s often mixed with other metals to make various items, including:

 Make sure to follow your doctor’s instructions carefully when using these medications.

-The following home treatments might also help:
+The following home treatments may also help:

 - calamine lotion